ltdrdata/ComfyUI-Manager/README.md

 ![menu](https://raw.githubusercontent.com/ltdrdata/ComfyUI-extension-tutorials/refs/heads/Main/ComfyUI-Manager/images/dialog.jpg)

 ## NOTICE
+* V4.0: Modify the structure to be installable via pip instead of using git clone.
 * V3.16: Support for `uv` has been added.
 Set `use_uv` in `config.ini`.
 * V3.10: `double-click feature` is removed
   * This feature has been moved to https://github.com/ltdrdata/comfyui-connection-helper